lzl124631x/LeetCode/leetcode/1838. Frequency of the Most Frequent Element/README.md

 Check out "[C++ Maximum Sliding Window Cheatsheet Template!](https://leetcode.com/problems/frequency-of-the-most-frequent-element/discuss/1175088/C%2B%2B-Maximum-Sliding-Window-Cheatsheet-Template!)"

+Since we only care about the frequency, we can sort the array first to simplify the problem.

 Let two pointers `i, j` form a window `[i, j]`.
 The window is valid if `(j - i + 1) * A[j] - sum <= k` where `sum` is the sum of the numbers in window `[i, j]`.

 We increment `j` and update `sum`, then shrink the window by incrementing `i` until the window become valid again.